Learn about actual and potential costs

 If your company fails to follow all building codes, how will this affect me as the buyer?

+What licenses and certifications do your electricians have?
 Do all your electricians have the proper licenses and certifications to legally install a building lighting control system in my building?

 “Sending out RFPs used to be a nightmare”